Romain-P/Ewt-Scripts/README.md

     -- Register a callback() that gonna be called in an loop function RegisterSimpleCallback(enabled, filters, callback);

+    -- Wrap a function with some filters
+    -- Returns a new function that will call or not the callback depending if all the filters returned true function CreateFilterWrapper(callback, filters);
 ````

 * Listen events and apply custom scripts `callback(self, event, arg1, type, srcGuid, srcName, arg2, targetGuid, targetName, arg3, spellId, object, x, y, z)` when they are fired